 The camping experience is very different and amazing here compared to other parks in Ontario.

 Camping here is not only about tents and barbecues.
-You are surrounded by sandy paths, sand dunes, water, continuous melody of birds, small garter snakes passing through your tent site, like a shy neighbor, making your experience even more memorable.
+You are surrounded by sandy paths, sand dunes, water, a continuous melody of birds, a small garter snake passing through your tent site, like a shy neighbour, making your experience even more memorable.
 It is a fantastic feeling to touch and walk in the sand barefoot!!
-You will enjoy your camping with nature’s Sound System courtesy of the lake water and birds.
+You will enjoy your camping with nature’s Sound System, courtesy of the lake water and beach birds.

-At the lake, you walk underneath a perfect moonlit night with bright twinkling stars, a beauty beyond the realm of the words.
-It’s best not to use any flashlight or mobile lights if not required.
-Just enjoy the unspoiled beauty of the night with the moonlight, just perfect and romantic lights of our galaxy.
+At the lake, you walk underneath a perfect moonlit night with bright twinkling stars, a beauty beyond the realm of words.
+It’s best not to use any flashlights or mobile lights if not required.
+Just enjoy the unspoiled beauty of the night with the moonlight, the perfect and romantic lights of our galaxy.

 This is a perfect place for birdwatchers, as you will find various migrating birds during the spring and fall.
 There are more than 300 bird species found here.

 Long Point park is very famous for being the resting place of monarch butterflies.
 Monarch butterflies make a stop here while going for their final destination in Mexico.